Herbert and Katherine Jacobs First House: Architecture

-The Jacobs First House is sometimes cited as Wright's first Usonian house, and it has been known as "Jacobs I" or "Usonia No. 1".
-Although the Usonia No. 1 name is sometimes attributed to Wright, the architect has also claimed that his first Usonian design was the 1923 La Miniatura in Pasadena, California.
-Wright's design for the Hoult family's residence in Wichita, Kansas, and the Lusk family's residence in Huron, South Dakota, are also cited as having preceded the Jacobs First House, although neither was ultimately built.
+The Jacobs First House is sometimes cited as Wright's first Usonian-style house, and it has been known as "Jacobs I" or "Usonia No. 1".
+Although the Usonia No. 1 name is sometimes attributed to Wright, the architect also claimed that his first Usonian design was the 1923 La Miniatura in Pasadena, California.
+Wright's designs for the Hoult family's residence in Wichita, Kansas, and the Lusk family's residence in Huron, South Dakota, are also cited as having preceded the Jacobs First House, although neither was ultimately built.
 The house is one of several buildings designed by Wright in Madison, along with others such as the Jacobs Second House, the Gilmore "Airplane" House, and the First Unitarian Society of Madison.
-By the 1980s, it was one of eight Wright–designed buildings remaining in Dane County.
+By the 1980s, it was one of eight Wright-designed buildings remaining in Dane County.

 The house is a single-story structure measuring 60 ft wide and 77 ft long.
-In designing the Jacobs First House, Wright simplified the four-winged cruciform layout of his earlier houses into a two-winged L, and he omitted the servant's quarters, second story, full basement, and hip roofs.
+In designing the Jacobs First House, Wright simplified the four-winged cruciform layout of his earlier houses into a two-winged L, and he omitted servant's quarters, a second story, a full basement, and hip roofs.
 The wing on the western side of the site, which faces the street, contains the house's combined living–dining room.
 Another wing, running along the northern side of the site, contains the bedrooms.
 The bathroom and kitchen occupy a masonry-walled core at the corner connecting the two wings; the core serves as a transitional structure between the communal living–dining space and the bedrooms.

-Wright experimented with numerous design features to reduce costs.
+Wright experimented with several design features to reduce costs.
 For instance, the house uses a radiant heating system, an unenclosed carport, and flat roofs, at a time when many houses had radiators, garages, and sloped roofs with gutters.
 The overhanging roof eaves helped moderate the house's temperature, deflecting heat during the summer; the glass doors on the facade's eastern elevation let in sunlight during the winter, when the sun was lower in the sky.
 The house's triple-layered sandwich walls consist of a central layer of vertical pine boards wedged between two layers of horizontal boards, which eliminated the need for siding, wallpaper, or plaster finishes.
 The pine boards are affixed to battens, with a sheet of building paper between each layer of boards, which Wright claimed would eliminate fire hazards and pest infestations.